NickCondon/fiji_IMB_ZProjectionScript/README.md

 This is a FIJI/ImageJ script that batch projects image stacks with optional .avi production.
-IMB_Z Projection and AVI output
+IMB_Z Projection and AVI output.
-Developed by Dr Nicholas Condon
+Developed by Dr Nicholas Condon.

 [ACRF:Cancer Biology Imaging Facility](https://imb.uq.edu.au/microscopy),
-Institute for Molecular Biosciences, The University of Queensland Brisbane, Australia 2018
+Institute for Molecular Biosciences, The University of Queensland Brisbane, Australia 2018.

 This script is written in the ImageJ1 Macro Language.